Skip to main content

 Kai Zan is a small West Town Japanese restaurant known for its omakase-style tasting menus, creative sushi, and intimate counter that has earned long-running local acclaim plus a Michelin Bib Gourmand nod.
 Couples and small groups book it when they want polished, technique-driven Japanese plates without the stiffness of fine-dining temples.

-10-course omakase tasting, Escolar Pearl, Polenta Bites
+Must-Try Dishes: 10-course omakase tasting, Escolar Pearl, Polenta Bites

-What makes it special: Intimate West Town counter where omakase and creative sushi lead.
+What Makes it Special: Intimate West Town counter where omakase and creative sushi lead.

 8.6